GrayMan26/Gray-Tech/README.md

-# GrayTech Help
+# GrayTech Inc

-A minimal, fast, and mobile-first marketing website for GrayTech Help - a Philadelphia-based tech services company.
+A minimal, fast, and mobile-first marketing website for GrayTech Inc - a Philadelphia-based tech services company.

 ## Features